Basic Plotting#

 To begin with we’ll look at albedo that’s simulated by the model.

-Albedo and can be calculated in several different ways, but the calculations use solar radiation terms that are handled within CTSM.
+Albedo can be calculated in several different ways, but the calculations use solar radiation terms that are handled within CTSM.

 Here we’ll look at ‘all sky albedo’, which is the ratio of reflected to incoming solar radiation (FSR/FSDS).
 Other intereresting variables might include latent heat flux or gross primary productivity.